-The University's has constituted a 'Strategic Planning Committee' to advise the Vice-Chancellor on matters concerning perspective planning and to frame a strategic plan of the university.
-The Committee is also responsible for supervising the implementation process and to review the progress made on the strategic plan.
-Based on its review, the committee shall have to prepare and submit a detailed annual progress report of the strategic plan with its recommendations to the Vice Chancellor for placing before the Planning Board of the University.
-To ensure availability of resources for effective implementation of the University Strategic Plan, the committee also makes recommendations to the Vive-Chancellor for allocation of resources consistent with the strategic goals of the University.
-In developing and implementing a strategic plan for the University, the Strategic Planning Committee has followed the following procedural steps:
+The Strategic Planning Committee shall advise the Vice-Chancellor on matters concerning perspective planning.
+The Committee shall be responsible for the university strategic planning process.
+The Committee shall also be responsible for reviewing the budget and for making recommendations to the Vive-Chancellor for allocation of resources consistent with the strategic goals of the University.
+In developing and implementing a strategic plan for the University, the Strategic Planning Committee will:

-- 1. Identify a limited number of key performance indicators. - Conduct SWOT Analysis to identify our Strengths, Weaknesses Opportunities and Threats so as to have a comprehensive understanding of the internal and external environments. - 3.
+- 1. Identify a limited number of key performance indicators. - 2.
+Conduct a SWOT analysis and identification of core competencies (strengths, weaknesses opportunities and threats) to create a comprehensive understanding of the internal and external environments. - 3.
 Articulate a statement of institutional values. - 4.
 Articulate a limited number of strategic themes or directions. - 5.
-Formulate and/or revise goals, objectives and strategies at the culmination of the previous tasks, - 6.
+As the culmination of the previous tasks, formulate and/or revise goals, objectives and strategies. - 6.
 Review and/or revise the institutional mission statement. - 7.
-Create a strategic planning process which contains appropriate approvals of the authorities and provides for ongoing and the systematic and timely review of the planning process.
+Create a strategic planning process which contains appropriate approval of the authorities and provides for ongoing review of the strategic plan and the systematic and timely review of the planning process.

 In accomplishing its charge, the Committee may create ad hoc work teams to assist it in its work.
 These work teams will be formed by the Committee after seeking approval from the Vice-Chancellor.
 The Committee will promote and encourage broad based university wide participation in its work through the appointment of ad hoc work groups, involvement of stakeholders in the development and review of its work, and through regular communication with the university community.
-The approval of the strategic plan will occur through
+The approval of the strategic plan will occur through established university policies and procedures.